davsclaus/camel-riders-in-the-cloud/README.md

-# Camel microservices with Spring Boot and Kubernetes
+# Develop cloud-native microservices with Apache Camel on Spring Boot and Kubernetes

 Two microservices using Spring Boot and WildFly Swarm with Apache Camel running on Kubernetes.